asyncapi/generator/docs/installation-guide.md

 npm uninstall @asyncapi/generator -gnpm uninstall @asyncapi/generator -g
 ```

-> **Note:** If you want to use the Generator CLI in your CI/CD pipeline to automate whatever you want generated for your event driven architecture apps, install the AsyncAPI Generator CLI in your pipeline.
-Incase you are using Github Actions, you can use [Github Actions for Generator](https://github.com/marketplace/actions/generator-for-asyncapi-documents)
+> :memo: **Note:**  If you want to use the Generator CLI in your CI/CD pipeline to automate whatever you want generated for your event driven architecture apps, install the AsyncAPI Generator CLI in your pipeline.
+Incase you are using Github Actions, use [Github Actions for Generator](https://github.com/marketplace/actions/generator-for-asyncapi-documents).

 ## Use the Generator Library In Your Node.js Apps
-You can use the generator library in your Node.js projects by installing it using the `npm install @asyncapi/generator` command withing your Node.js project.
+To use the generator library in your Node.js projects by installing it using the `npm install @asyncapi/generator` command withing your Node.js project.

-> You don't include the `-g` flag in the installation command above since you're not installing the generator library globally but in your individual Nodejs project.
+> Don't include the `-g` flag in the installation command above since you're not installing the generator library globally but in your individual Node.js project.